Domains of discontinuity of Lorentzian affine group actions: Proof of the main theorem

 and the action

 is properly discontinuous. \end{cor}

 Thus, we proved that each discrete subgroup $\Ga< P_L$ as above has nonempty domain of discontinuity in the vector space $V'$.
 Theorem \ref{thm:main} follows.

 {\bf Acknowledgements.} The first author was partly supported by the NSF grant DMS-16-04241, by a Simons Foundation Fellowship, grant number 391602, by Max Plank Institute for Mathematics in Bonn, as well as by KIAS (the Korea Institute for Advanced Study) through the KIAS scholar program.
 Much of this work was done during our stay at KIAS and we are thankful to KIAS for its hospitality.
+We are grateful to the referee of the paper for reading the paper carefully and for useful remarks and suggestions.

 M.K.: Department of Mathematics, University of California, Davis, CA 95616, USA\\ email: kapovich@math.ucdavis.edu

 and

 Korea Institute for Advanced Study,\\ 207-43 Cheongnyangri-dong, Dongdaemun-gu,\\ Seoul, South Korea\\